The bombed Hungarian oil-village that turned into a metropolis

 Until the middle of the 1930s Bázakerettye was an insignificant village with only a couple of houses, but after the area's oil reserves were discovered, that was all about to change.

-Searching for oil reserves in Hungary began as early as the start of the 20th century, but with few results to show within the confines of the borders created by the Treaty of Versailles.
+Searching for oil reserves in Hungary began as early as the start of the 20th century, but with few results to show within the confines of the borders created by the Treaty of Trianon.
 The state did not want to risk too much with the costly research, therefore it entered into concession agreements with foreign companies, which is how the Anglo-Persian Oil Company and later EUROGASCO could make their own attempts at finding oil in Hungary.
 1923 saw the first discovery of hydrocarbon traces in Budafapuszta, an area belonging to Bázakerettye, but the conditions at the time did not seem to allow for the extraction of these resources.

 The research found new momentum in the 1930s, when a number of test drillings commenced in different places around the same time - in Mihály in Sopron county, in Görgeteg and Inke in Somogy county, but extraction only started in Kerettye in 1938.
 "When the state-of-the-art steam-powered rotary drills were brought here, the team at Inke was split.
 Half of them were transferred to Budafa, and they started drilling not far from the side of the village.
 They only found traces, so they were in a tough spot, but with a trick, they've managed to convince the US entrepreneur to provide the necessary funds to continue working.
 This is where they got lucky, as Budafa-2 finally achieved success" remembered Hofstadter, whose father joined EUROGASCO in December 1935.